Maxwell1447/Reinforcement-learning-to-play-Snake/README.md

 git clone https://github.com/Maxwell1447/Reinforcement-learning-to-play-Snake.git
 ```

-create a python virtual env in the cloned repository (if you run it on Windows, make sure python is referenced in you environnement variables.
+create and activate a python virtual env in the cloned repository (if you run it on Windows, make sure python is referenced in you environnement variables.
 More info on [this page](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/))

+Make sure your run python scripts in this virtual env then.

 ```
 python -m venv venv . venv/bin/activate